paaoogh/DDBS-xampp-python/README.md

 Emulation of a distributed database system: 2 nodes within the same server and registries devided into them, i.e. horizontal division.

 ## Pre-requirements:
-1. Having installed any version of lampp/wampp/xampp/ in your computer.
-2. Python modules: mysql, mariadb, sys.
+1. Python modules: mysql, mariadb, sys.
+2. Python modules: tkinter.
+3. Database Management System Installed with user and password.

 ## Disclaimers:
 1. This is ONLY A CLASS EXCERCISE, not intended for comercialization.